 What is an active reader?

-There are three steps in the reading process.
-Before, during, and after reading activities help students stay focused while they read.
-Here at “Lively Literacy Rocks” I’m going to share tips and resources to help you with activities that support the reading process.
+An active reader is involved in the reading process.
+There are three phases in the reading process.
+The phases are before, during, and after reading.
+Each phase plays a critical role in how to engage students in reading.
+Here at “Lively Literacy Rocks” I’m going to share tips and resources to help you with activities that support students’ engagement in reading comprehension.

 What do active readers do before they read?